AirPods Pro 2

 Though no reports have specifically addressed this, it's possible the "AirPods Pro 2" would bring audio and ANC improvements.
 The current AirPods Pro offer impressive sound and ANC relative to their small form factor.
 Audio quality and ANC differentiate AirPods Pro from standard AirPods.

 The updated "AirPods Pro 2" would still have a wireless charging case, but it would likely be smaller due to the buds' compact design.
+The third-generation AirPods introduced magnetic "MagSafe" charging to the case, but at normal 5W charging.
+It is possible Apple could introduce faster wireless charging for the new pro models.

 Active Noise Cancelation